oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Since mapping types cannot have two fields with the same key, behavior for a JADN document that tries to define two fields with the same key in an instance is undefined.

-Note that JADN schemas are free to define their own extended type system.
-This should not be confused with the core information model types defined here.
-As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the core Binary type.
+Note that JADN schemas may define their own extended type system.
+This should not be confused with the core types defined here.
+As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the Binary core type.

 #### 1.3.4.1 Instance Equality
 Two JADN instances are said to be equal if and only if they are of the same core type and have the same value according to the information model.
 Mere formatting differences, including a document's data format, are insignificant.
 An IPv4 address serialized as a JSON dotted-quad is equal to an IPv4 address serialized as a CBOR byte string if and only if they have the same 32 bit value.
 Two Record instances are equal if and only if each field in one has exactly one field with a key equal to the other's, and that other field has an equal value.
 Because Record keys are ordered, an instance serialized as an array in one document can be compared for equality with an instance serialized as a map in another.

-#### 1.3.5 Serialization
+### 1.3.5 Serialization
 Serialization is the process of converting an instance into a document.
 De-serialization converts a document into an instance.

 ### 1.3.6 Description
-Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and must be ignored by applications using the schema.
+Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and are ignored by applications using the schema.

 ## 1.4 Normative References
 ###### [ES9]